Room AI

 Lowboy

-A lowboy is a low-height dressing table or chest of drawers.
+A lowboy is a low-height dressing table (similar to a

 Wall Sculpture